TeresaVDM/stats220/README.md

 # Ways I felt when first starting project 1 #
--Frustrated
--Confused
+- Frustrated
+- Confused
--Like Liza did a secret lecture and never told me -Like my last two brain cells were fighting for survival
+- Like Liza did a secret lecture and never told me
+- Like my last two brain cells were fighting for survival

 # How I intend on completing this Project #
 1. Part A